HMS Zealous (1864): Design and description

 HMS Zealous was given a straight stem and a rounded stern, but her hull was otherwise unmodified from her original form; it had been found that lengthening the hull, as was done in the earlier Prince Consort class, led to longitudinal weakness.
-Her conversion to a central battery ironclad therefore cost less than that of any of her contemporaries, though this was offset with a shorter battery and therefore a less effective broadside.
+Her conversion to a central-battery ironclad therefore cost less than that of any of her contemporaries, though this was offset with a shorter battery and therefore a less effective broadside.
 She also carried less armour than the earlier class, and was nearly a knot slower; however, as she was built to serve in distant waters, and not expected to face opposing ships of significant force, these shortcomings were thought acceptable.

 Zealous was 252 ft long between perpendiculars and had a beam of 58 ft 7 in.
 The ship had a draught of 25 ft forward and 25 ft 9 in aft.
 She displaced 6096 LT.

 Propulsion

 Zealous had a simple horizontal 2-cylinder horizontal return connecting-rod steam engine driving a single four-bladed, 19 ft 1 in propeller.
-Steam was provided by eight rectangular boilers at a working pressure of 22 psi.
-The engine produced 3623 ihp during the ship's sea trials in November 1866 which gave the ship a maximum speed of 11.7 kn.
+Steam was provided by eight rectangular fire-tube boilers at a working pressure of 22 psi.
+The engine produced 3623 ihp during the ship's sea trials in November 1866 which gave her a maximum speed of 11.7 kn.
 Zealous carried a maximum of 660 LT of coal.
 She was ship rigged with three masts and had a sail area of 29200 sqft.
 Her best speed with the propeller disconnected and under sail alone was 10.5 kn.